| Title: | MAnifold-Constrained Gaussian Process Inference |

 the covariance kernel, types |

-Compute the conditional mean of a Gaussian process (and optionally, its derivative), given a vector of observations, hyper-parameters phi
+Compute the conditional mean of a Gaussian process (and optionally, its derivative), given a vector of observations, hyper-parameters phi, and noise standard deviation sigma.

 yobs |